 9.2.2.
-A lost BCR1 will result in a 30 day medical suspension from the date reported to the Regional Registrar (see Section 2 Para 2.2.1).
+A lost BCR1 will result in a 30-day medical suspension from the date reported to the Regional Registrar (see Section 2 Para 2.2.1).

 9.2.3.
-The results of the Initial Medical are recorded in the BCR1 Sections A to E inclusive.
+The results of the Initial Medical are recorded in the BCR1 Sections A to E inclusive and added to the My Next Match database in accordance with the England Boxing launch plan.